abhishekarya1/Hash-Define-myNotes/content/linux/fs.md

 ### Inodes and Links
 **Index Nodes**: Every file in linux filesystem has a number associated with it called an _inode number_, it is assigned in a sequential order.

 All the info about a file is stored in a database called the _inode table_.

-**Links**: two files can be linked together such that changes to one is reflected back in the original.
+**Links**: two files can be linked together such that changes in data of one is reflected back in the other.

 Types:

-- **symlink/softlink** creates another file/dir with a different inode number.
+- **symlink/softlink** creates another file/dir with a different inode number but treats it as a link to the original.
 Link becomes invalid after original is file/dir is deleted.
 Works somewhat like "shortcuts" in Windows.
 - **hardlink** creates another file/dir with the same inode number (can't create hardlinks to external fs/disks).
-If linked file is deleted, the original remains unaffected.
+If original is deleted, the linked file remains unaffected.

 ```sh
 # softlink